b-divisorial valuations and Berkovich positivity functions: Introduction

 \section{Introduction}

 A profound, yet often elusive, connection links the Berkovich analytification, the Riemann-Zariski space, and the theory of \textbf{b}-divisors in birational geometry.
-This work aims to render this connection explicit from a geometric and birational viewpoint, tracing its origins to a recurring analytic pathology encountered in problems of a Nagata-type flavor.
-The unifying thread is the study of how global geometric invariants behave under variation in high-dimensional spaces of valuations, and how their discontinuities reflect the underlying structure of these spaces.
+This work, motivated by a recurring analytic pathology encountered in problems connected to Nagata's celebrated conjecture on singular plane curves, aims to render this connection explicit from a geometric and birational viewpoint, and to show its signification for the study of positivity invariants such as Seshadri constants.
+We explore how these global geometric invariants behave under variation in high-dimensional spaces of valuations, and how their discontinuities reflect the underlying structure of these spaces.

-This investigation is primarily motivated by several disparate contexts where a common phenomenon---a certain discontinuity in geometric invariants---surfaces in a striking manner.
-A pivotal example arises in the work of \cite{DHKRS17}, where a key function was constructed on a branch of the Berkovich space of the projective plane, attached to quasi-monomial valuations.
-The authors demonstrated that specific continuity and semi-continuity properties of this function would directly imply Nagata's celebrated conjecture on linear systems.
-Surprisingly, an identical function emerged in the seemingly unrelated domain of symplectic geometry, specifically in the study of the \emph{ball packing} problem \cite{Dusa}, suggesting a deep, hidden correspondence between algebraic and symplectic invariants.

-A third, appearance of this phenomenon occurs in the theory of Newton-Okounkov bodies.
+In the work of \cite{DHKRS17} a key function was constructed on a branch of the Berkovich space of the projective plane, attached to quasi-monomial valuations.
+The authors demonstrated how continuity of this function could be used to tackle Nagata's conjecture; on the other hand the function extends to the whole Berkovich space and behaves semicontinuously there.
+Surprisingly, an identical function emerged in the seemingly unrelated domain of symplectic geometry, specifically in the study of the \emph{ellipsoid packing} problem \cite{Dusa}, suggesting a subtle correspondence between algebraic and symplectic invariants.
+A third intimately connected instance of an important geometric invariant naturally parametrized by such a valuation space occurs in the theory of Newton-Okounkov bodies.
 These are convex bodies associated to a line bundle on a projective variety endowed with a valuation of full rank, designed to encode asymptotic section data.
-In \cite{CFKLRS17}, a fundamental pathology was observed: while the volume of a Newton-Okounkov body remains invariant under a change of valuation, its \emph{shape} can change \emph{discontinuously} as the valuation moves along a branch of the Berkovich space.
-This \emph{mutation} phenomenon is also observed in the symplectic setting \cite{MS25} and is an indication that the standard topology on the space of valuations is not fine enough to control the geometric data it is meant to parameterize.
+In \cite{CFKLRS17}, a fundamental pathology was observed: while the volume of a Newton-Okounkov body remains invariant under a change of valuation, its \emph{shape} can change \emph{discontinuously} even as the valuation moves along a branch of the Berkovich space.
+This \emph{mutation} phenomenon is also observed in the symplectic setting \cite{MS25} and might suggest that the standard topology on the space of valuations is not fine enough to control the geometric data it is meant to parameterize.

 These examples, while mysterious and currently largely confined to a 2-dimensional setting, point towards a fundamental connection between the topology of valuation spaces and positivity measures in birational geometry.
 This work aims to provide a unifying explanation for these pathological phenomena through the lens of classical valuation theory and birational geometry.
 We lay a geometric groundwork that clarifies the nature of these discontinuities, paving the way for future explorations, particularly into the connections with symplectic geometry.